CoderJackLiu/UE4PluginDevelop/README.md

 In this project I will create a plugin for editor of some slate applications!

-However ,it`s a not very completely thoughts!
+However ,it`s a not very completely thought!

 The plugin Development will follow the following steps:

 1st plugin:

 1.Create a floating window with the Editor tool bar button clicked.

 2.The window display some parameters which are reflection of an uobject and a Structure.